Nav Social Icons

 While it is not fully understood why bunions form, there are some contributing factors that can predispose you to developing hallux valgus.
 Risk factors for developing a bunion include:

-• Genetics (women are also more likely to develop hallux valgus compared to men)
+• Genetics (women are more likely to develop hallux valgus compared to men)

 • Rheumatoid arthritis and other inflammatory conditions

-• Certain professions (athletes, ballet dances, servers, etc.)
+• Occupations or activities involving prolonged standing or repetitive foot stress (athletes, ballet dances, servers, etc.)

 • Muscle and joint imbalances in the foot